-Today is Kathara Deftera here in Greece, or Clean Monday.
+Kathara Deftera here in Greece, is translated to Clean Monday.
 Basically it’s the first day of lent for the Greek Orthodox religion.
 Nutritionally it is important because it marks the beginning of the 40-day fast, which ends on Easter.
 Traditionally Kathara Deftera was characterized as a day of cleansing oneself (spiritually) and preparing for the fasting and the mourning.
 People ate plain fish roe (taramas), with a flatbread (lagana) beans (without olive oil) and other vegetables.

 Today things are bit different: modern Greeks spend the day flying kites, going to parks or out to the countryside, dancing and of course eating.
 Instead of just plain fish roe they eat taramosalata (fish roe dip made with olive oil and bread), olives, lagana (bread), shellfish, octopus and halva.
 The practice of going to the countryside and celebrating is called Koulouma and it’s a relatively recent tradition.

 I’m not a huge fan of picnics but my favorite part of Kathara Deftera is the taramosalata.
 It is a very addictive dip made from fish roe, a lot of olive oil, bread or potatoes.
 First of all though, I want to set the record straight on the name; it is called Taramosalata NOT Taramasalata.
 No Greek ever calls it Taramasalata, so you shouldn’t either.
 Apparently though many people think the right name is the latter.
 When I did a search on Google, taramasalata (incorrect term) returned 462,000 results, when I searched taramosalata (the correct term) I only got 151,000 results.